shreddered/imagestego/README.md

 # License

-This software is distibuted under GNU GPLv3.
-For more details see [LICENSE.txt](LICENSE.txt).
+This software is distibuted under MIT License.
+For more details see [LICENSE](LICENSE).

 # Further development